Carole Lombard: Critical recognition (1936–1937)

 Her first release of the year was Leisen's Swing High, Swing Low, a third pairing with MacMurray.
 The film focused on a romance between two cabaret performers, and was a critical and commercial success.
 It had been primarily a drama, with occasional moments of comedy, but for her next project, Nothing Sacred, Lombard returned to the screwball genre.
 Producer David O. Selznick, impressed by her work in My Man Godfrey, was eager to make a comedy with the actress and hired Ben Hecht to write an original screenplay for her.
 Nothing Sacred, directed by William Wellman and co-starring Fredric March, satirized the journalism industry and "the gullible urban masses".
 Lombard portrayed a small-town girl who pretends to be dying and finds her story exploited by a New York reporter.
-Marking her only appearance in Technicolor, the film was highly praised and was one of Lombard's personal favorites.
+The film was Lombard's only Technicolor feature-length production, and she later praised it highly as one of her personal favorites.